HasithaErandika/MedicalAppoinmtentSystem/README.md

 - Abhishek Bogahawaththa
 - Maleesha Wickramaarachchi

+---

 ## License
-This project is for educational purposes and not licensed for commercial use.
+This is an educational project and not intended for commercial use.

 ---